ocalvet/movie_info/README.md

-# movie_info
+# Welcome to MoviInfo

-A new Flutter based project.
+This projects is used to explorer multiple flutter Widgets and architectural patterns.
+It uses the movie database api to movie data

 ## Getting Started

-This project is a starting point for a Flutter application.
+Install the Flutter SDK.

-Make sure to create a file under `<root>/lib/assets/secrets.json` with the following content:
+Create a file under `<root>/lib/assets/secrets.json` with the following content:

 ```
 {